-Recently, the company that my husband, Joe, works for informed all their employees that they would be leaving their present location, and moving halfway across the country the following year.
+When my husband, Joe's, company informed all their employees that they would be leaving their present location, and moving halfway across the country the following year, he had a decision to make.
 Those employees who agreed to move with the company would be given numerous bonuses and financial incentives, and would be guaranteed employment indefinitely.
 But those who refused to make the move could lose their jobs at any time.
-Since both of our children were married and lived nearby, neither my husband, nor I, had any desire to leave them behind.
-But because my husband knew how desperately we needed his income, he told me that he planned on deceiving his company by telling them that he had every intention of making the move.
+Since both of our children were married, and lived nearby at the time, neither my husband, nor I, had any desire to leave them behind.
+But because Joe knew how desperately we needed his income, he told me that he planned on deceiving his company by telling them that he had every intention of making the move.
 I tried to explain to him how offensive his plans of deception might be in God's sight, but there didn't seem to be any way to dissuade him.
 So I immediately began praying that the Lord would intervene, and prevent my husband from making a terrible mistake that could have serious consequences.
 Shortly afterwards, my husband was informed by his employer that he would not be offered an opportunity to relocate, but that he would still have a job until the company moved the following year.
 When my husband shared these new developments with me, he confessed that he felt as though a heavy burden had been lifted off his shoulders.
 And he was greatly relieved that the Lord had made a way of escape for him, when he had been sorely tempted to sin.

-Prayer: Lord, whenever I'm faced with temptation, remind me that You've promised to provide me with a way of escape.
-Help me to always look for it, and to take advantage of it, so that I can be the overcomer that You've called me to be.
+Lord, whenever I am faced with temptation, remind me that You have promised to provide me with a way of escape.
+Help me to always look for it, and to take advantage of it, so that I can be the overcomer that You have called me to be.
 Teach me how to pray for those around me, who may need my prayers to help them walk in victory.
 Thank You, Lord, that by Your grace, power, and mercy, I shall prevail!